Shrutirupa/AllInOne/README.md

 nikto
 dirb

-I will be adding more enumeration tools later to complete most of my enumeration work at once.
+I will be adding more tools later to simplify most of my enumeration work at once.

+Note: The work is not completed once.
+The work is still in progress :)

+Incase of any doubt, feel free to contact me at my twitter handle @freak_crypt